Skip to main content

 const triggerId = `dropdown-trigger-${uid}`;

-The trigger gets aria-controls={menuId}, and the menu gets aria-labelledby={triggerId}.
-No prop drilling, no collision risk across multiple Dropdowns on the same page.
+The trigger gets aria-controls={menuId}, the menu gets aria-labelledby={triggerId}, and there's no prop drilling and no collision risk across multiple Dropdowns on the same page.

-Testing the Invisible
+Testing the invisible

 • ARIA attributes render correctly on trigger, menu, and items